viccon/sturdyc/README.md

 ```

 The cache can use this to iterate through the response map, again apply the
-`keyFn` to each ID, and then store each record individually in the cache.
+`keyFn` to each ID, and then store each record individually.

 Sometimes, the function signature for the `BatchFetchFn` can feel too limited.
 You may need additional options and not just the IDs to retrieve the data.
 But